platformatic/platformatic/docs/reference/cli.md

 * `-p, --pid <number>` - The process id of the runtime to stop.
 * `-n, --name <string>` - The name of the runtime to stop.

-The `stop` command stops all services of the runtime, but does not kill the runtime process itself.
-That means you still can work with the runtime via `platformatic ctl` command.

 The `stop` command uses the Platformatic Runtime Management API.
 To enable it set the `managementApi` option to `true` in the runtime configuration file.